Nothing in My Way: Background and composition

 "Nothing in My Way" was composed by Tim Rice-Oxley in late 2004 and was recorded and at the Heliosentric Studios, Rye, East Sussex and at The Magic Shop, New York City in late 2005.
 It debuted at the Rolling Stone Roadshow in Germany along with "Hamburg Song" on 20 October 2004.
 From 2004 to late 2005 (during the final sprint of the Hopes and Fears Tour) was called "Nothing in Your Way" though the lyrics remain almost the same.
 Rice-Oxley gave this meaning on 16 May 2006:

 "Nothing in My Way" came out of listening to a lot of the poppier end of hiphop on the radio, just kinda driving around and I think particularly the groove of "Lose Yourself" by Eminem got stuck in my head (...) and I guess I liked the idea of trying to do something similar.
 I guess it was never gonna sound like Eminem, but the groove of it was basically lifted from that, and the song just came from jamming around on a piano.
 So I guess as a result of all that, I guess it's a much funkier and kinda 'blacker' song than most Keane songs, and that was something that we really wanted to get into the record generally.
 We were listening to a lot of classic motown as well, much more driving rhythms and you can hear that in a lot of the songs (...)

 The song's actually written about some people I know who are married, and their marriage was essentially just bringing a lot of misery to both of them, but for some reason they just refused to acknowledge it.
 I hate the idea of people being so much in denial that they're prepared to almost let their lives fall apart rather than acknowledge what's going on.

-While the first demos and performances of the song were played in the key of C, the final studio version was recorded with a C sharp tuned 20 cts. above.
+While the first demos and performances of the song were played in the key of C, the final studio version was recorded with a C sharp tuned 20 cents above.
 For live performances this configuration is used too.

-The reminiscent "Somewhere Only We Know" intro (because of the "piano hammering") includes since then the distorted piano effect sound used in most songs on the album.
-Vocals are introduced with 24 seconds of playback.
-The introduction includes a riff created with Keane's distortion piano instrument.
-The song drives almost the same until the last chorus, when drumming becomes soft and Rice-Oxley plays a small riff with the piano to finally let Tom Chaplin sing again becoming Rice-Oxley and Hughes the backing vocalists of the outro.
-Chaplin plays his Hammond organ for the outro of this song.
+The song is reminiscent of "Somewhere Only We Know" due to the similar piano "hammering" rhythm, which features a distorted piano on top in the intro.
+The outro repeats the line "For a lonely soul, you're havin' such a nice time" as Rice-Oxley and Hughes join in on backing vocals, and Chaplin plays his Hammond organ.